 Animal protein.
 According to the WHO an average woman needs 0.66 g of protein for every kg body weight a day.
 So a 57g woman needs 25 gm protein.
 100gm of cooked lamb has 25 g of protein.
 Protein is not the key to weight loss – it is actually one of the biggest factors behind the obesity epidemic.
 Animal protein is not the healthiest food we can eat.
 It is strongly associated with diabetes, hypertension, heart disease and cancer.
 Some scientists have suggested Westerners probably eat double the amount of protein needed.

 Carnitine.
 When people digest meat a substance called TMAO (Trimethyl amine oxide) is formed in the body as a gut bacteria by-product.
 (The exception is when vegans eat meat because their gut bacteria is different, but this protection only lasts briefly if they continue meat.)
 People with higher levels of TMAO in their blood may have more than twice the risk of heart attack, stroke, or other serious cardiovascular problems, compared with people who have lower levels.
 Other studies have found links between high TMAO levels and heart failure and chronic kidney disease.
 High levels of TMAO in the blood have been shown to be a powerful tool for predicting future heart attack, stroke and death risks.

 Many or all these inflammatory agents damage the lining of your arteries.
 Atherosclerosis associated with high dietary intake of meat, fat, and carbohydrates remains the leading cause of mortality in the US.
 This condition results from progressive damage to the endothelial cells lining the vascular system, including the heart, leading to endothelial dysfunction.
-Moreover the endothelium can’t produce enough nitric oxide which relaxes the inner muscles of the blood vessels, causing them to widen, stay slippery and smooth and increase circulation.
+The damaged endothelium can’t then produce enough nitric oxide, a gas which relaxes the inner muscles of the blood vessels, causing them to widen, stay slippery and smooth and thus increase circulation.
 Once there is damage to the lining of the artery, cholesterol passing by sticks to it, forming unstable plaques.
 Artery disease affects the heart, kidneys, lungs, lymph system, back, brain, sexual organs.
 Blood has to get unimpeded to all the body.